Back to Blog

 What is emotional labor in caregiving?

-How is emotional labor different from caregiver burnout or depression?
+How is emotional labor different from caregiver burnout?

-Emotional labor is the daily emotional effort of caregiving.
-Caregiver burnout and caregiver depression develop when that effort becomes overwhelming and prolonged, leading to exhaustion or sadness.
+Emotional labor is the daily effort of caregiving, while burnout develops when that effort becomes chronic and unsustainable, leading to exhaustion, detachment, and difficulty functioning.

 How can caregivers protect their mental health while managing emotional labor?